 Indiana’s First Capital

-Innkeeper Dee Windell and her staff keep the place worthy of its placement on the National Register of Historical Places and it deserves that place.
+Innkeeper Dee Windell and her staff keep the place worthy of its placement on the National Register of Historic Places and it deserves that place.

 Main St. Corydon

-Just across the street from Kintner House, is main street Corydon, which spans over decades of time and the cultures of two U.S. regions.
-Within a square mile one can walk through the state’s first capitol as if it was still the 1800s, checking out such historical sites as the only spot in Indiana to see Civil War action (1863), at the Battle of Corydon Memorial Park.
+Just across the street from Kintner House, is the main street of Corydon, which spans over decades of time and the cultures of two U.S. regions.
+Within a square mile, one can walk through the state’s first capital as if it was still the 1800s, checking out such historical sites as the only spot in Indiana to see Civil War action (1863), at the Battle of Corydon Memorial Park.